Speeding Solicitors

 Call 0345 872 6666

-If you have been accused of exceeding the speed limit, you may fear there is no way of mounting a defence against your charges.
-At JMW, our motoring solicitors understand just how serious the repercussions of being issued with speeding fines can be.
-If an offence results in a ban, it could also lead you to lose your job or result in a drastic change of circumstances.
+If you have been accused of exceeding the speed limit, JMW's motoring solicitors can help you to mount a defence.
+We understand how serious the repercussions of being issued with speeding fines can be, especially if you are a taxi driver, delivery driver or other professional.
+If an offence results in a ban, it could lead you to lose your job or result in a drastic change of circumstances.
+However, expert legal advice from our speeding solicitors can help you to defend your actions and avoid disqualification or other serious penalties.

-In these cases, we recommend you seek legal advice from expert speeding solicitors.
-The team at JMW Solicitors has years of experience in successfully handling cases relating to speeding tickets and fines, and we provide high quality and practical legal advice for speeding offences.
-Our lawyers will do their utmost to keep your penalty to a minimum or fight to have the charges dropped altogether.
+The team at JMW Solicitors has years of experience in delivering positive outcomes from cases relating to speeding tickets and fines, and we provide high quality and practical legal advice for speeding offences.
+Our lawyers will do their utmost to keep your penalty to a minimum or fight to have the charges dropped altogether where possible.
 To get in touch with our specialist motoring solicitors, call today on 0345 872 6666 or complete our online enquiry form.

 On this page